Ur: Society and culture

-Excavation in the old city of Ur in 1929 revealed the Lyres of Ur, instruments similar to the modern harp but in the shape of a bull and with eleven strings.
+Excavation in the old city of Ur in 1928 revealed the Lyres of Ur, instruments similar to the modern harp but in the shape of a bull and with eleven strings.

+Ur was an important religious center in ancient Mesopotamia.
+It was home to the Temple of Inanna, a prominent religious site.
+When Ur was conquered by Sargon of Akkad, he appointed his daughter, Enheduanna, as high priestess of Nanna, the Mesopotamian moon god.
+Control over the priesthood of Nanna remained a symbolic marker of political control over the region of Babylon for five centuries following Sargon's reign.

+Ur was also a significant city-state with regard to the production of Sumerian literature.
+The potential first identifiable author in world history, Enheduanna, composed hymns to various Mesopotamian deities, such as The Exaltation of Inanna, during her time as a high priestess in Ur; however, Assyriologists are unsure whether Enheduanna composed the hymns herself or if a scribe composed them on her behalf.
+During the Ur-III period, hymns praising rulers and heroes became a popular literary genre, although only copies from later periods survive.
+Toward the end of the Ur-III period, a series of poems lamenting the decline of Ur were produced, with the famous Lament over the destruction of Sumer and Ur detailing the capture of King Ibbi-Sin by the Elamites.

 The Standard of Ur mosaic, from the royal tombs of Ur, is made of red limestone, bitumen, lapis lazuli, and shell.
 The "peace" side shows comfort, music, and prosperity.
 The "war" side shows the king, his armies, and chariots trampling on enemies.

 History

 The site consists of a mound, roughly 1200 by 800 metres with a height of about 20 metres above the plain.
 The mound is split by the remnants of an ancient canal into north and south portions.

 The remains of a city wall are visible surrounding the site.
 The occupation size ranged from about 15 hectares in the Jemdet Nasr period to 90 hectares in the Early Dynastic period and then peaking in the Ur III period at 108 hectares and the Isin-Larsa period at 140 hectares, extending beyond the city walls.
 Subsequent period had varying lesser degrees of occupation.